jessecomeau87/Boot/README.md

 - Anyone can Read/Write.

-- Example will be put in example.file_extension.
+- Example will be put in `example.file_extension`.

-- Main will be put in main.file_extension.
+- Main will be put in `main.file_extension`.

-- If you want to add a file, put your initials, example_initials.file_extension.
+- If you want to add a file, put your `initials, example_initials.file_extension`.

 - Most files will be in `.asm`, and compiled and linked to an `.o`, and `.bin` files.